codemanas/cm-typesense-docs/docs/index.md

 ## Minimum Requirements

-* PHP 7.2 or greater is recommended
+* PHP 7.4 required or greater
 * MySQL 5.6 or greater is recommended
 ---